pippinbarr/chesses3/process/to-do.md

 - ~~If the user clicks any other piece/square or maybe even moves mouse near the cursor it goes away?~~
 - ~~Add a click animation to the hand~~

+- Add a black hand that plays for black
 - Attribute hand in press kit: By Unbekannter Grafiker, keine Schöpfungshöhe - Screenshot, keine Schöpfungshöhe, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7799880

 # DRESSAGE